ActiveState/wiki-test/user-guide/01-basics.md

 ## Updating an Ingredient
-You update an ingredient is done the same way you add them
+You update an ingredient the same way you add them

 ### Request